steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 While the Toronto School of communication theory has some detractors due its reliance on dichotomies, its members Harrold Innis (of "The Bias of Communication") and Mcluhan argue that the invention of print-media led to both a horizontal (regional) and vertical (chronological) continuity and structures redefining our cognitive senses, bringing about a literate 'space-biased' culture rather than an oral 'time-biased' one, and thus a heightened sense of individualism, capitalism and nationalism.[^23] With his idea of a 'global village', McLuhan however hypothesized that a shift towards electronic media, referring at the time primarily to radio and television, would again shift society.
 This time from a literate culture to a 'post-literate' visual culture that stimulates all senses and transcends time and space, thus leading individualism to a collective, homogeneous identity, in which the lack of a physical body or physical cues creates a different relation to oneself and one's surroundings.
 (McLuhan, 1962, p.
 156, McLuhan 1967:63).
 Amongst other important early scholars within Media Studies stands Friedrich Kittler, generally associated with the German media theory school.
 Unlike McLuhan, who argues media as an extension of human senses, Kittler approaches media through his New Materialism theory and his concept of 'discourse networks', applying Foucoult's concept of power and archeology of knowledge in function of media, to allows media its own agency.

-##Political Theory

-###A theoretical approach: Mudde and Taggart
+These ideas also fits well political scientist Benedict Anderson's notion of Imagined Communities, coined during his research on nationalism and the rise of nation-states.
+Anderson suggests that nations are not communities in a strict sense, but 'imagined' communities at best, implying that the sense of kinship felt between its members is but a social construct based on mutual experiences evolved from print capitalism and the rise of mass-media, and thus develop both a sense of imagined sameness, as well as clearly defined paradigm of 'otherness'.
+In a similar sense, social media on the Internet creates a perceived sense of affinity between its members and the social and interpersonal change of this 'global village', or 'imagined cyber-community' can be argued to transcends that of it's nation.
+In similar fashion, anthropologist @appadurai_modernity_1996 too already argued early on that the rise of the Internet as a new 'mediascape' would lead to the creation of new, transnational and asynchronous imagined communities, based on ideology rather than on national narratives, and diverting from traditional mass-media.
+Murai Shusuke (-@murai_net_2012, 375–76) argues however the opposite; precisely due Japanese Internet-users' monolingualism, not withstanding full global access through the Internet, any possibility of trans-nationality is severely limited.
+Within the anonymity of on-line bulletin boards such as 2channel, social markers remain thus primarily defined by language and nation-based ideology.
+(Naoki Sakai here?) @sakai_translation_1997

     Ideologies are present in politics in many ways.
 More concretely, I shall look for three specific ideological traits in this thesis.
 First, political actors construct and act upon images of friends and enemies – normative images of themselves as the right electoral choice in comparison to their enemies, which may be concrete (political competitors) or more abstract phenomena (e.g. capitalism, globalization).
 Certainly, such images need also explanations of why the cause of the protagonist is more important than other causes.

-###Populism in Japan - State of the Art

-In order to find an answer to the question of ever-changing media-dynamics, the next chapters will, throughout three "eras of media" closely study political actors with an ideology commonly associated with populism, and their respective media-play.
-It is however necessary to note that is just one of many narratives on populism and media in Japan.
-Secondly, this paper portrays the media focused upon in the next chapters as just one, albeit an import one, of many elements leading to the actor's growth, and thus should not be seen loose from a bigger context.
-Further study of said context would however fall outside the limited scope of what this paper aims to achieve: **namely to map political strategies of media-usage in Japan's ever-evolving media-landscape.**

 Edward Said: